 Conversely, many people also mistakenly assume that because a drunk driver is found guilty in a criminal case, it means the guilty party is automatically liable for civil damages.
 This is not true.
 A drunk driver’s criminal conviction will almost always be an extremely strong piece of evidence in your favor in civil court – but it’s no guarantee of a settlement or winning verdict.
 You will need experienced lawyers to build the strongest case possible under Alabama law.

-Birmingham Drunk Driving Facts and Statistics
+What Are Drunk Driving Facts and Statistics?

 For a clearer picture on just how dire an issue drunk driving is in Birmingham and elsewhere in AL, here are some of last year’s statistics from Mother Against Drunk Driving: